dorianbrown/dotfiles/e7240/files/scratch.md

     - Add tribe as property to User class (sqAlchemy addition in models.py)
     - Add tribe to post property (change post preprocessor, sqAlchemy, in models.py class)
     - Add this verification in posts.py, if not fit return 403/error
+- Make sure all files are available locally (fonts/JS/CSS, etc)
+- Update the "About" page once its clear how it will be used.

 ## Todo list